 I know that it is best to give natural foods but crumbed bread and dried up pastry can serve as tasty food for the fussiest eater – hard or soft billed – so long as it is in manageable sizes.

 Starlings will manage to make very large pieces break down in seconds but some birds just do not have the skills.
 I find that a pied wagtail follows closely on the heels of the starlings as he eats such tiny morsels that most other birds just ignore.

 Have a supply of water nearby if you can, and site the table away from areas where cats can lurk and hide.
 Don’t expect to keep a cat and to see a large variety of birds as well.

 Starlings and greenfinches will usually visit the table but smaller birds such as chaffinches, dunnocks, robins are really ground feeders and are at extreme risk if there is cat cover around and will stay away.

-Another point about feeding birds is that they don't always feed at the table.
+Another point about feeding birds is that they don’t always feed at the table.
 Some only feed on the ground.
-Others prefer to peck fat out of cracks in wood.
-Food dropped into shortish grass is used up - especially by the long-beaked starlings.
+Others prefer to peck fat out of cracks in the wood.
+Food dropped into shortish grass is used up – especially by the long-beaked starlings.